Get educated

 Watch & learn through helpful videos

 Are you a visual learner?
 Our YouTube channel is a great place to find videos that will help you better understand PBM abuse and other issues currently going on in the pharmacy industry.
-Certain videos that aren’t able to be featured on our channel due to YouTube restrictions are listed below for easy reference:
+Our favorites are:

 Listen in with podcasts